dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T742: Economic instability can arise from social unrest.
+### T742: Inflation can cause social unrest and economic instability.

 |Support|
 |---|